GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 About 90% passed the filter here for all samples.
 That's pretty normal.

 ## 3. Denoise with dada2
-I am going to use the same settings that I used for the 2017 and 2018 tern fecal samples here, except I need to add the --p-min-overlap parameter, otherwise I seem to be getting a load of rubbish reads which are 250bp long and start with long strings of Cs.
-This is only available in qiime2-2021.4 and later.
-I initally tried specifying an overlap of 30, but that didn't seem like enough as I was still getting junk sequences, but I think 50 is working well now.
+I am going to use the same settings that I found worked best for the 2017-2019 tern fecal samples, except I am adding the --p-min-overlap parameter.
+If I don't use this, I seem to be getting a load of rubbish reads which are 250bp long and start with long strings of Cs.
+This option is only available in qiime2-2021.4 and later.
+I didn't get these rubbish reads before, so I'm not sure what has changed, but the overlap filter seems to fix it.

-Note, this step is pretty slow to run, a whole plate takes about 40 mins (but that changes depending on sequencing depth).
+Note, this step can be a little slow to run.
 ```
 for K in {1..2}; do
   qiime dada2 denoise-paired \